• Skip to primary navigation

 Instructions

 • Add all ingredients to a slow cooker and stir to combine.
-Set to low and warm for 1 hour.
+Cover, set to low, and warm for 1 hour.

 • Ladle into mugs and serve warm.
 Optionally, garnish mugs with orange slices and cinnamon sticks.